aws-samples/serverless-patterns/_pattern-model/README.md

-# AWS Lambda to Amazon EventBridge
+# AWS Service 1 to AWS Service 2

-This pattern creates a Lambda function that publishes to EventBridge.
+This pattern << explain usage >>

-Learn more about this pattern at Serverless Land Patterns: TBD
+Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.